oseeJacque/flutter_ui_challenge_Plants/README.md

 - Have flutter installed on your computer <br>
 - Have Android Studio or Visual Studio installed on your computer <br>
-- Have a good internet connection to do research if necessary for understanding the code <br> **NB:If you have no knowledge of flutter, don't worry.
+- Have a good internet connection to do research if necessary for understanding the code <br>
+  <strong>NB:If you have no knowledge of flutter, don't worry.
 You can train online.
-Here are some youtube playsList links that can help you **
+Here are some youtube playsList links that can help you </strong>
 </p>
 <h2>Getting Started</h2>
 <h2>Getting Started</h2>